KishanBillava/KishanBillava.github.io/index.md

 ### About me

-Completed B.E in Mechatronics and have 4 year of work experience as Service Desk Engineer Worked at Convergys, Kanrad Technologies, Unisys, Technosoft and Mindtree as support engineer between April 2016 to September 2021 Deep Learning
+Completed B.E in Mechatronics and have 4 year of work experience as Service Desk Engineer
 * **Roles and responsibilities**
   - Providing IT Support for AD account, Office365, VDI, Windows 10 and Linux system
   - Documentation for release module of the software, testing and bug reporting